-The College Consensus guide to the Top Consensus Ranked National Liberal Arts Colleges is designed to give prospective students the fullest possible view of their options when choosing a liberal arts college.
+If you’re looking for the personalized attention and community of a liberal arts college, let College Consensus poiont the way to the best liberal arts colleges in America.
+The Top Consensus Ranked National Liberal Arts Colleges is designed to give prospective students the fullest possible view of their options when choosing a liberal arts college.
 Whether they are looking for intellectual challenge, a close-knit community, or entry into leadership in business, government, or the arts, students can look to the College Consensus for a comprehensive picture of the top liberal arts schools in the US.

 How Did We Rank the Best National Liberal Arts Colleges?

 College Consensus is an aggregate ranking that brings together data from reputable college ranking sites like The Wall Street Journal, Wallethub, U.S. News & World Report, plus trustworthy student review sites like Cappex and Niche.
 We gather all of a school’s rankings for the Publisher Rating, and all of the student grades for the Student Review Rating.
 Averaged together, all of these numbers create the Consensus Rating, making up the College Consensus.

 The best liberal arts colleges in the nation keep the spirit of traditional college education alive, while reinventing the classical humanities and sciences for the 21st century.
 In general, national liberal arts colleges focus on undergraduate education (though many have at least a few master’s degrees).
 While they may encourage faculty and student research, their emphasis is primarily on providing the very best undergraduate experience, with a common core of classes in the humanities, arts, and sciences.
 The Top Consensus Ranked National Liberal Arts Colleges have a reputation that allows them to attract students nationally for an education steeped in critical thinking, research, and communication.